w3f/Grants-Program/applications/eNFT.md

 * As Splyt becomes more widely adopted, buyers and sellers alike will develop large eNFT “wallets” that represent their purchase history.
 These accumulated eNFT’s can be bought, sold, and eventually even traded with a single click.
 If a user wants to resell an eNFT, they need only to press a button, and it will automatically restock on any market that had previously listed it.
 The restocked eNFT will carry its purchase history with it.

-**Listing Deposit:** Upon listing an item for purchase, sellers must deposit SHOPX tokens to be returned after successful purchase.
+**Listing Deposit:** Upon listing an item for purchase, sellers must deposit tokens to be returned after successful purchase.
 These listing fees increase or decrease based on the seller’s reputation.
 The following formula will calculate the listing depsoit required: f(x) = ((10,000,000) / (100 * x + 2,000,000))<br>
 <br>
 The listing depsoit is what makes the eNFT unique.
 It is a collateral based NFT system that will financially incentivize the seller to fulfill the order so that the seller will get their depsoit back.
 This will make p2p e-commerce a safe place to transact.